-- Alimony paid to a divorced spouse may be deductible as an Adjustment to Income that reduces AGI and included in the recipient spouse's income. - A divorce before 1985 with alimony is out of scope. - Note: Alimony will not be deductible for any divorce decree executed or modified after 2018. - Alimony is not reported as income for the other party after December 31, 2018 - Requirements for payments to be considered alimony paid: - The ex-spouses do not file married filing jointly - The payment was in cash (includes checks and money orders) - The divorce does not designate the payment as "not alimony" - The ex-spouses were not members of the same household when the payment was made - The alimony payment was designated in a divorce/separation document and ordered by a judge - There is no liability to continue alimony payments after the death of the spouse that receives the payment - The payment is not treated as child support or a property settlement
+- Alimony paid to a divorced spouse may be deductible as an Adjustment to Income that reduces AGI. - A divorce before 1985 with alimony is out of scope. - Note: Alimony will not be deductible for any divorce decree executed or modified after 2018. - Alimony paid is not reported as income for the other party (divorced spouse) - Requirements for payments to be considered alimony paid: - The ex-spouses do not file married filing jointly - The payment was in cash (includes checks and money orders) - The divorce does not designate the payment as "not alimony" - The ex-spouses were not members of the same household when the payment was made - The alimony payment was designated in a divorce/separation document and ordered by a judge - There is no liability to continue alimony payments after the death of the spouse that receives the payment - The payment is not treated as child support or a property settlement